-In addition to the academic content in Middle School, the Chesapeake Academy experience is enriched by the integration of the Arts (art, performance, music), physical education, health, and technology instruction into daily life.
+In addition to the academic content in Middle School, the Chesapeake Academy experience is enriched by the integration of the Arts (art, performance, music, arts & innovation), physical education, health, and technology instruction into daily life.
 Weekly art, arts & innovation, performance, and music classes allow students to express concepts in unique ways and to perform and present their work for larger audiences.
 Tone chimes instruction is available for all Middle School students in addition to weekly music classes.
 Through PE classes 3 times a week, students develop physical fitness, self-confidence, and a love of games and athletics.
 Middle School students take health class weekly to increase their knowledge of health issues and their abilities to make positive decisions.
 Students use technology throughout the curriculum to increase their keyboarding skills, research skills, and abilities to use multimedia effectively.

 Middle School Advisory

 Each Middle School student is assigned a faculty advisor with whom he or she meets weekly.
 The Middle School advisor is an adult advocate with the opportunity and responsibility to know and support individual students.
 Advisory groups are single gender and multi-age “families” with an eighth grade leader.
 Advisory families stay together for the duration of Middle School, as students grow up in their advisory group and ultimately become the leader of the student group.
 Advisory groups focus on issues that relate to students in their role as individuals, learners, and members of the community.
 Through the advisory curriculum, students develop and maintain an online portfolio that aids in self-understanding.
 Middle School students use the portfolio and guidance from the advisor to lead their own parent conferences to reflect on achievements and set goals.
 In addition, advisory groups work on service projects, competitions, and other activities to build group cohesion, a sense of purpose, and fun in the Middle School.

 4th-5th Grade Bridge to the Middle School